The Gray House Response to COVID-19

 If any volunteers staff or clients are suspected to be sick, they will be asked to leave the premise.

-No more than 10 individuals will be in the building.
+No more than 10 individuals will be in the building at one time.
 Only staff and volunteers scheduled will be permitted in the building.
 Any unexpected visitors will be communicated with via the intercom system and will not be permitted inside the building.
 Donors dropping off food should drive to the bottom of the ramp and open their vehicle door.
 Volunteers/staff on-hand will bring the items inside and the donor will be asked to shut their vehicle door.
 Donors will not be permitted to come inside and should not hand off donations to staff or volunteers.
 No other donations will be accepted at this time.

 Precautions for everyone to take: